McClure Law Group

 We want you to know that you and your family’s contributions are appreciated and that there may be a legal path for you and your loved ones to remain or to come legally to the United States through an adjustment of status or a Consular Process.

 Our firm helps people obtain their lawful permanent residence LPR status.
-If you require the services of an immigration lawyer, please know that the consultation is completely free.
-We understand that the process to become an LPR can be difficult, confusing and some people don’t’ have the resources to pay for a consultation with an immigration attorney to see if they qualify.
-That’s why we offer a free consultation.
+If you require the services of an immigration lawyer, please know that any low cost consultation fee charged will be applied towards the actual work should our firm be retained.
+We understand that the process to become an LPR can be difficult, confusing and some people don’t’ have sufficient resources to pay for a consultation with an immigration attorney to see if they qualify.
+That’s why we offer a low cost consultation.

 If obtaining a Green Card is your goal.
 We help by educating and informing people on how to complete that goal.
 We are up-today with the ongoing changes on the immigration laws made by our current administration.
 Knowledge is power and it is necessary for you to understand the process and steps necessary for you, or your family needs to have a positive outcome during the process.
 If you ever have questions, you can always simply pick up the phone and call us.